DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

   panels on the Temple of New Dawn glass & shrink wrap)
 - Fixed wrong reflections on some hair
 - Fixed blood decals
-- Fixed brick decals floating a few milimeters above pavement with shadows falling through them.
+- Fixed brick decals floating a few millimetres above pavement with shadows falling through them.
 - Added shotgun crosshair to auto adjust list
 - Fixed glow of sun/moon when viewed through the thick San Francisco fog